Al-Taqaddum Air Base: Current use

 The base is home to the 10th Division, Iraqi Army, and the Anbar Operations Command Center.
-Since 2015 part of the base was called Camp Manion which is home to Task Force Spartan which consists of I Marine Expeditionary Force and augments from Special Purpose Marine Air-Ground Task Force – Crisis Response – Central Command, as well as U.S. Soldiers with 1st Infantry Division, Airmen with 82nd EASOS United States Air Forces Central Command, and components of the Australian and Italian armed forces, with medical support from 772nd Forward Surgical Team, the 115th Combat Support Hospital and U.S. Navy Corpsmen with II MEF and SPMAGTF-CR-CC.
+Since 2015 part of the base was called Camp Manion which is home to Task Force Spartan which consists of I Marine Expeditionary Force and augments from Special Purpose Marine Air-Ground Task Force – Crisis Response – Central Command, as well as U.S. Soldiers with 1st Infantry Division, Airmen with 82nd Expeditionary Air Support Operations Squadron and 442nd Air Expeditionary Squadron United States Air Forces Central Command, and components of the Australian and Italian armed forces, with medical support from 772nd Forward Surgical Team, the 115th Combat Support Hospital and U.S. Navy Corpsmen with II MEF and SPMAGTF-CR-CC.

 On April 5, 2020, the US-led CJTF–OIR handed over the base to Iraqi security forces by the last Commander of Task Force Spartan, Col Scott Mayfield.